testingacc333330/Oncient-Language/README.md

 In demo.ols, It contains stuff that the language can do.
 It can't do very much code but its just a example.

-# How to use the code
+# How to use the language

 First, You need to open cmd.